Find Affordable College Courses

 Salt Lake City, UT

 Our analysis found Western Governors University to be the best value school for computer programming students who want to pursue a degree in the Rocky Mountains Region .
-Located in the large suburb of Salt Lake City, WGU is a private not-for-profit school with a very large student population.
+Located in the large suburb of Salt Lake City, WGU is a private not-for-profit college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at WGU are $7,452 per year.

-WGU also took the #3 spot in our Best Computer Programming Schools in the Rocky Mountains Region rankings.
+WGU also made our Best Computer Programming Schools in the Rocky Mountains Region list, coming in at #3.

 $4,416 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Brigham Young University - Idaho.
-The school came in at #2 on this year’s Best Value Computer Programming Schools in the Rocky Mountains Region list.
-BYU - I is a fairly large private not-for-profit school located in the distant town of Rexburg.
+You’ll be in good company if you decide to attend Brigham Young University - Idaho.
+It ranked #2 on our 2023 Best Value Computer Programming Schools in the Rocky Mountains Region list.
+BYU - I is a very large private not-for-profit school located in the town of Rexburg.

 Out-of-state tuition fees for undergraduate students at BYU - I are $4,416 per year.